 As you can see in the chart above, the Subject Tests with the highest average scores are Korean and Chinese, which both have listening components.
 It's safe to assume these tests aren't easy if you don't speak Korean or Chinese!

 If you've studied Chinese or Korean but are not completely fluent, your personal high score of 650 or 700 will actually be in a pretty low percentile compared with everyone else who took the test.
-And if you're fluent and get 770, you might think it's an amazing score—but, actually, it's just average!
+And if you're fluent and get 770, you might think it's an amazing score—but, actually, it's below average!

 So what should you take from this?
 Unless you're a fluent or native speaker, these Subject Tests are probably not for you.
 And even if you are a fluent speaker, you should still definitely take time to prep, as you'll have to achieve an almost perfect score to stand out from the pack.